Do you need a Snorkel Vest?

-It doesn't matter how good a swimmer you are, wearing a snorkeling vest will give you peace of mind and make you feel more comfortable in the water.
-It can also extend the time you can spend in the water snorkeling without getting tired.
+It doesn't matter how good a swimmer you are, wearing a snorkeling vest will give you peace of mind and helps make you feel more comfortable in the water.
+It also extends the time you can spend in snorkeling in the water without getting tired.

 How do Snorkel Vests work?

 With just a little practice, snorkel vests will help control your buoyancy in the water.

 In some swimming locations, snorkel vests are required by law for safety reasons.
-Having one of your own is more convenient than having to rent them from boat operators or dive shops.
-These safety vests are far more comfortable and less bulky than many of the ones available for rent (and sometimes, less smelly too).
+Many snorkeling tour boat operators insist on their guests wearing one.
+Bringing one that you're already familiar and comfortable with has its advantages.
+These vests are far more comfortable and less bulky than many of the ones available for rent on tours (and sometimes, less smelly too).